KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/02-dying-resurrecting-god.md

 * **Dismemberment by Titans:** Represents the declivous entropic fragmentation of individual identity into the unbound Khaonic field (Zenet / Motive Infinity) in its raw, dispersive state.

 * **Rebirth:** Not a reversion to self, but a Novel Emergence from the dispersive field.
-    Dionysus reveals the centropic potential within entropic experience—but only when essence retains alignment and does not collapse into Mania.
+    Dionysus reveals the centropic potential within entropic experience—but only when essence retains alignment and does not collapse into IL₁ (IEM: Mania).

 ### 4. Inanna (Sumerian)